Core Concepts

 Writing documentation is essential, but often requires time teams feel they don’t have.

-The best docs are the ones you don't have to write yourself.
+Sometimes, the best docs are the ones you don’t have to write yourself.

-This is where MDX and using Zod schemas as single sources of truth are a great match.
-Using the Starterkit's with/automatic-docgen plugin, your components and API's will document themselves.
+This is where MDX and Zod schemas as single sources of truth are a great match.
+Using the Starterkit’s with/automatic-docgen plugin, your components and API’s will document themselves.

 More about this pattern in the Single Sources of Truth and Automations docs.